 Immigration Attorney / Abogado de Inmigración

 Brad grew up in Ann Arbor, Michigan and graduated from the University of Michigan in May 2004.
 After graduation, Brad lived in Honduras, Costa Rica and Mexico where he taught English.
 In 2005, Brad launched his career in immigration as an Americorps Vista Volunteer in Miami, Florida assisting with refugee relocation.
 He has gained significant experience working at four immigration law firms and in a law school immigration clinic.
 Brad’s tasks have exposed him to a diverse array of permanent resident and temporary visa applications.
 Brad has focused his knowledge on the fundamentals of immigration court proceedings.
 In 2017, Brad was a selected as a Rising Star in immigration by "Super Lawyers".
 The Mexican Consulate in Detroit contracts Brad to provide immigration legal representation for Mexican nationals throughout Michigan pursuant to Article 1(a) of the Vienna Convention on Consular Relations.
-Brad is a member of the American Immigration Lawyers Association and he founded the Washtenaw County Bar Association Immigration Law Section.
+Brad is the media chair of the American Immigration Lawyers Association for the state of Michigan and he founded the Washtenaw County Bar Association Immigration Law Section.
 Brad is fluent in Spanish and a graduate of Wayne State University Law School in Detroit, Michigan.

 Marva De Armas